v2vpn/v2vpn.github.io/docs/v2rayn.md

 ![Enter the settings page](/v2rayn_step_3.PNG)

-2.In the settings page you first enter the `Core: basic settings` page, where you will be able to set up your proxy mode, local proxy listening port and other functions.
-Please set up your v2rayN app as shown in the figure below。**You should pay attention to the `Http Proxy` setting.
+2.In the setting page you first enter the `Core: basic settings` page, where you will be able to set up your proxy mode and local proxy listening port.
+Please set up your v2rayN app as shown in the figure below.**You should pay attention to the `Http Proxy` setting.
 If you do not set this item correctly, it may cause your PC apps to fail to use the v2ray proxy service**；

 ![Core: basic settings](/v2rayn_step_4.PNG)